DavideZenobi/minesweeper-pvp-front/README.md

 # MinesweeperPvP

+> [!CAUTION]
+> **_Can't play anymore_**
+> <br>
+> In the end, this is a personal project with the goal of continuing to learn.
+It doesn't make sense to keep paying for servers, a domain, etc.
+>

 Minesweeper PvP is a website where you can play minesweeper alone or against other players.
 This website is a personal project to expand my knowledge of react and node.js.
-[Play now](https://www.minesweeperpvp.online).
 <br></br>
 Technologies / dependencies list:
   - React